elblogbruno/NotionAI-MyMind/README.md

 :-------------------------:|:-------------------------:
 ![](/doc/getting_cookie.png)  |  ![](/doc/clarifai.png)

+TokenV2 is updated automatically when it changes (it occurs when you log out of notion or it expires), so Notion AI My Mind should always work. ☻ You can also change it manually of course.
 ### Love to try it?

 To install the python server, fire up your linux distributed machine and run this command.